 Remember to avoid the front of the neck and express any discomfort you’re feeling.
 An expert should know what to do for your neck, but it’s important to know what to expect.
 Regardless, understand that a massage is safe for your neck as long as it’s done correctly.

 A neck massage is centred around the muscles around the neck and shoulder region.
 A few muscles dealt with during a neck massage incorporate the sternocleidomastoid (the most significant muscle in the front portion of the neck), scalenes (group of three pairs of muscles in the lateral neck), and upper trapezius (large triangular muscles).

 A few studies have found that neck massages can give some neck relief from discomfort and further develop a person’s scope of movement.
 It’s incredibly beneficial when performed by a prepared specialist several times each week for quite some time.

-Neck Massager vs. Neck Massage Therapist
+Neck Massager vs. Real Massage

 As great as it is to seek a professional, sometimes an at-home product like a neck massager is all that’s available.
 Like anything else, there are pros and cons to both.
 A neck massager is great to use at home but doesn’t benefit the body as much as a specialist.
 Regardless, both options are worthwhile to the body.

 - A Neck Massager is Cheap and Affordable to Use At-Home

 Now that you have some information regarding a massage for your neck, you might have other questions!
 If that is the case, you’re in the right place!
 Contact us at Soul 2 Sole Studio to learn more about neck massages, especially if you live in Edmonton.